 “The man who passes the sentence should swing the sword.”
 Apart from the iconic line “Winter is coming”, this is perhaps one of the most important statements made by Season 1 favorite, Lord Eddard “Ned” Stark – teaching his young son about the value of accountability, responsibility, and leading by example.

-Key Takeaway for Business: Leading by example not only helps businesses align their objectives, it also inspires people to adopt higher standards of work.
+Key Takeaway for Business: Leading by example not only helps businesses align their objectives, but it also inspires people to adopt higher standards of work.
 Leaders must set directions for their people to adhere to.
 When employers lead with their actions as well as their words, they set the right example for people in their organization to follow, helping everyone work towards one common goal.

 2. Address problems before they worsen